RadiantBlockchain/radiant-node/doc/ninja_targets.md

 If you need to 'clean up hardest' then the right way is to change to the source folder of your checked out working area, and remove the entire `build/` folder. (`rm -rf build`)

-If you are using the Ninja build method together with the autoconf build in the same working area, there may be unwanted interactions between the two at some points.

-It is recommended to delete all Ninja build/ artifacts when doing autoconf build tests, and vice versa, do a `make distclean` if you have been using autoconf and are switching to doing some Ninja builds on your tree.

 ## Build-related targets